M-Abul-Hassan/Inventory-Management-System-using-Streamlit-and-PostgreSQL/README.md

 ---

 ## 💾 Database Configuration
-We will open the PgAdmin4, connect the server by putting password, after that database will be shown, we will create the database and its table by using SQL-Query.
+We will open the PgAdmin4, connect the server by putting password, after that database dashboard will be shown, we will create the database and its table by using SQL-Query.
 ### 🔸 Database Name: `feedback_db`
 ### 🔸 Table Name: `inventory`